William Liath de Burgh: Career

 De Burgh spent much of his life fighting on behalf of his cousin, the 2nd Earl of Ulster, first coming to notice in 1290 when he was defeated in a skirmish with Mac Coughlan.

 He was Justiciar of Ireland from 1 October 1308, relinquishing office on 15 May 1309.

 The Bruce Invasion of Ireland

 He was captured at the Battle of Connor in Ulster in 1315, when an army led by his cousin the Earl of Ulster was defeated by an Irish-Scots army led by Edward Bruce.
 He was sent to Scotland.
 His release was only obtained by the Earl in the summer of 1316 in exchange for his son, Edmund, as hostage.

 Athenry

 Returning from Scotland he was in Connacht by July 1316 and assembled "a motley army of Anglo-Norman colonists and Irish chieftains who had remained loyal to the earl and marched against Fedlimid O'Connor, who had taken advantage of the chaos to lay waste to the province.
 On 10 August, after a particularly bloody battle at Athenry, William was victorious".

 Family

-He had married Finola Ni Briain, daughter of Brian Ruad, King of Thomond, by whom he had three sons:
+He had married Finnguala ("Finola") Ní Bhriain, daughter of Brian Ruad, King of Thomond, by whom he had three sons: